-Georgia Tech Dining is working to provide more vegan and vegetarian options at dining locations on campus.
-You can identify vegan and vegetarian foods with the following symbols placed on food items:
+Georgia Tech Dining Services is working to provide more vegan and vegetarian options at dining locations on campus.

 CKGT is an organization dedicated to ending hunger in the Atlanta area by bringing together the Georgia Tech community to prepare and deliver meals to those in need.
 Our Dining Services department donates its overproduction throughout the week which is package by student volunteers.
 Minimizing food and energy waste is a priority of both Georgia Tech and Georgia Tech Dining Services, led by Dining Services and our student leadership team, has already donated over 1,500 meals, totaling more than 2,000 pounds of food.